Degrees and Certifications:

-Congratulations: Your child is officially a member of the upper grades!
-As fourth graders, students deepen their skills to prepare for middle school.
+Congratulations: Your scholar is officially a member of the upper grades!
+As fourth graders, scholars deepen their skills to prepare for middle school.
 That being said, they still learn like elementary school students do.
 The content of most fourth grade curricula pushes students to think, analyze, and learn in more sophisticated and structured ways than they did in the lower grades.

 What to expect this year:

 To build reading skills, your fourth grader will:

 Identify the main idea of what has been read, explaining how the author used facts and evidence to back up the text.

 Compare writing from different cultures.

 Understand information presented in drawings, timelines, charts and other non-text formats.